 Increased organizational efficiency

-BI provides leaders the ability to access data and gain a holistic view of their operations, and the ability to benchmark results against the larger organization.
+BI provides leaders with the ability to access data, gain a holistic view of their operations, and benchmark results against the larger organization.
 With a holistic view of the organization, leaders can identify areas of opportunity.
 Pfizer uses BI platforms to collaborate among departments and developed models to optimize patient diagnosis and faster, better ways to perform clinical trials.
-Insurance company PEMCO used Tableau in their operations to manage and close claims fast.
-When organizations spend fewer hours on data analysis and compiling reports, BI gives them more time to use data to innovate on new programs and products for their business.
+Insurance company PEMCO used Tableau in its operations to manage and close claims fast.
+When organizations spend fewer hours on data analysis and compiling reports, BI gives them more time to use data to innovate on new programs and products for the business.

 Data-driven business decisions

-Having accurate data and faster reporting capability provides for better business decisions.
-MillerCoors customized mobile dashboards for their sales team so they can view real-time data and sales forecasts before going into meetings with potential clients.
-They can speak of clients’ or prospects’ needs confidently and know the data is up-to-date.
-No longer do leaders have to wait days or weeks for reports and deal with the risk of data that may be outdated.
+Having accurate data and faster reporting capabilities provides for better business decisions.
+MillerCoors customized mobile dashboards for its sales team so they could view real-time data and sales forecasts before meeting with potential clients.
+Sales can now confidently speak to clients’ or prospects’ needs and know the data is up-to-date.
+No longer do leaders have to wait days or weeks for reports and deal with the risk of outdated data.

 Improved customer experience